AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

   #.
 Aviatrix Transit Network must be in Connected mode.
 Go to Transit Network -> Advanced Config -> Connected Transit.
 Click Enable.

-Follow the `Aviatrix Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to deploy Aviatrix Transit Gateways and at least one Spoke gateway.
+Follow the `Aviatrix Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to deploy Aviatrix Transit Gateways and attach at least one Spoke gateway or one Spoke VNet.
 When you are done, proceed to Step 1.

 1. Enable Transit FireNet Function